miedziak/miedziak.io/_posts/2019-11-05-axios-service-architecture.markdown

 We are using both this parameters, to create axios instance with default [baseUrl](https://github.com/axios/axios#axioscreateconfig), so that later on we could use it just like `this.api.get('')` or `this.api.get('/search?userId=' + id)`

 In line number 8, we are also setting interceptors that are defined underneath our constructor.
-It's implementation details is not crucial for now, se we skipp it.
+It's implementation details is not crucial for now, se we skipp this.

 But what important to mention, is that this interceptors will be global.
 What that mean is any services that we would create later on, would be using/invoking this interceptors in request cycle.

 #### III. apiProvider

 We are almost there.
 There is one more class that we should create to keep it flexible and extensible.
-This class would help us to use different API in our project, but still sharing some functionality between them ( ie. handling errors, share tokens, etc.)
+This class would help us to use many APIs in our project, but still sharing some functionality between them ( ie. handling errors, share tokens, etc.)

 It's basic implementation could looks something like this: